Breakfast in London, dinner in Barcelona

 -

-Most people now start their journey to Europe by Eurostar, but the ferry alternatives are well worth considering, especially to Amsterdam or Spain.
-If you prefer train+ferry travel, simply substitute the rail-sea-rail times shown on the London to Paris by train+ferry page or London to Amsterdam page for the Eurostar times to Paris shown on the Italy, Spain, Germany, Austria, Switzerland pages, or use the all-Europe online timetable at www.bahn.de to find train times from the port (for example, Hoek van Holland) to your final destination.
+Most people now start their journey by Eurostar, but the ferry alternatives are worth considering, especially to Amsterdam or Spain.
+If you prefer train+ferry travel, simply substitute the rail-sea-rail times shown on the London to Paris by train+ferry page or London to Amsterdam page for the Eurostar times to Paris shown on the Italy, Spain, Germany, Austria, Switzerland pages, or use the all-Europe online timetable at int.bahn.de to find train times from the port (for example, Hoek van Holland) to your final destination.

 London to Paris by train & ferry